Corrosion Engineering Undergraduate Program

-What is Corrosion Engineering?
+What is corrosion engineering?

 Corrosion engineers also design new materials and structures that will address emerging needs in a variety of industries including energy, chemical processing and pharmaceuticals.

-All students who meet the minimum requirements for admittance into The University of Akron and intend to major in biomedical engineering are accepted into the College.
-If you are coming directly from high school, your high school records determine which first semester classes are right for you.
-Learn more about how our engineering admissions process works.
+All students who meet the minimum requirements for admittance into The University of Akron and intend to major in corrosion engineering are accepted into the program.

-Deadlines: Review deadlines and important dates in the Office of Admissions.
+- Deadlines: Review deadlines and important dates in the Office of Admissions.

 National Center for Education and Research on Corrosion and Materials Performance (NCERCAMP)

-The only one of its kind, NCERCAMP provides students with hands-on opportunities to help industry and government agencies improve material performance, mitigate the effects of corrosion and manage risk through sponsored research, technical service, education and training.
+Located on campus and the only one of its kind, NCERCAMP provides students with hands-on opportunities to help industry and government agencies improve material performance, mitigate the effects of corrosion and manage risk through sponsored research, technical service, education and training.